Rory McIlroy PGA Tour: Gameplay

 Rory McIlroy PGA Tour contains new features, assists and gameplay changes.
 New Backswing Meter, Aiming Arc, and putt read features were added to assist players in making accurate shots.
 Three main swing modes are offered; "Arcade", which uses the analog sticks to swing and allows application of spin to the ball in mid-air, the traditional "3-Click", and "Tour"—an advanced mode similar to Arcade mode, but with no assists enabled at all and higher sensitivity.
 Players can toggle individual assists to customize their experience.

-The new engine provides more realistic physics and interactions between the ball and aspects of the environment, such as accounting for firmness and grass length, and shooting balls through plants and trees.
+The usage of Frostbite 3 provides more realistic physics and interactions between the ball and aspects of the environment, such as accounting for firmness and grass length, and shooting balls through plants and trees.
 As an entire course is now treated as a single map, errant shots can also land and be played from areas that were previously considered out-of-bounds and incurred penalties.

 A new mode, Night Club Challenge, requires players to make shots at targets in a nightclub-inspired setting.

 Some features were removed in comparison to PGA Tour 14; amateur (aside from a Web.com Tour event for earning the player's PGA Tour membership) and women's events were removed, as well as certain alternate modes (such as Stableford scoring) beyond stroke and match play, the ability to play individual or certain types of holes (only back 9, front 9, or 18 can be played), online Country Clubs Quick Tournament, weather, and career schedules.